Trinitary algebras: Introduction

 The theory of {\em doodles} is parallel to knot theory: it classifies and investigates the maps $f: S^1 \to \R^2$ having no triple (or more complicated) points.
-Unlike the generic immersions studied in \cite{A}, a doodle $f$ can have a standard self-tangency or simple cusp point because the maps with these singularities are not limits of maps with triple points.
-However, a doodle cannot have a point $x \in S^1$ at which $f'(x)=f''(x)=0$, nor can it have two points $x$ and $y$ such that $f(x)=f(y)$ and $f'(x)=0$.
-(Notice that a slightly different class of plane curves, also called doodles, was considered in \cite{FT}.)
+Unlike {\em generic immersions} $S^1 \to \R^2$ studied in \cite{A}, doodles can have standard self-tangency or simple cusp points because the maps with these singularities are not limits of maps with triple points.
+However, a doodle $f:S^1 \to \R^2$ cannot have a point $x \in S^1$ at which $f'(x)=f''(x)=0$, nor can it have two points $x$ and $y$ with $f(x)=f(y)$ and $f'(x)=0$.